gzarbameli/MicroAST-CV/README.md

 We started from the original code and made a few improvements:
 - Transitioned to PyTorch Lighting for added features like Automatic Mixed Precision and Logging (on WandB)
 - Added support for Datasets with png files, like LAION and FFHQ
-- Different loss metrics from torchmetrics, like L1 and Total Variation for regularization
+- Added new loss metrics from torchmetrics, like L1 and Total Variation for regularization
 - Bicubic upsampling with a bigger kernel in the last convolutional layer of the decoder for better output image quality
 - Ionic App client and Flask server for model testing